morgan-legare/Terminal-Adventures/README.md

 # Terminal-Adventures
-Terminal-Adventures is a CLI based RPG game with similar mechanics to a homebrew DND campaign.
+Terminal-Adventures is a CLI based RPG game (written in C++) with similar mechanics to a homebrew DND campaign.
 This game is being solo developed by yours truly.
 Please feel free to make recommendations or contribute.

 ## Work in progress...
 Terminal-Adventures is currently being worked on and is not yet complete game, feel free to check back in later when an alpha version is released.